-In addition, together with the Ministry of Land and Property Relations of Yakutia, the media “managed to create stable and completely free channels for the dissemination of objective information among the residents of the villages of Yakutia: three newspapers were distributed to all the villages free of charge”.
-"I am sure that the work on informing the population should be a joint project of the media and the authorities, who should always quickly move towards each other," said Kirill Alexeev.
+In addition, together with the Ministry of Land and Property Relations of Yakutia, the media "managed to create stable and completely free channels for the dissemination of objective information among the inhabitants of the villages of Yakutia: three newspapers were distributed in all villages free of charge."
+"I am sure that the work on informing the population should be a joint project of the media and the authorities, which should always promptly meet each other halfway," said Kirill Alekseev.

 EastRussia Help.
-According to the ARCS, about 36% of people who want to get a hectare are entrepreneurs and cooperatives who apply for hectares with already existing business plans.
-The most active men are men aged 30-35 years: in the total amount of applicants 65%.
-Entrepreneurs mainly want to run a tourism business on hectares, including nature tourism, develop recreational areas, engage in hunting and fishing (15% of applicants), agriculture and livestock (21% of applicants).
-50% of applicants intend to build a house and break the backyard plot.
-The remaining 14% are undecided and have the right to think about the purpose of the resulting site during the year.
-The most active residents of the Far East region apply for hectares: Primorye, the Republic of Sakha (Yakutia) and the Khabarovsk Territory.
-Among the non-eastern regions, the leaders are Moscow, St. Petersburg, Krasnodar Territory and Sverdlovsk Region.
-So far, ARCHK has received more than 85 thousands of applications for land plots, and 58 thousands - from 1 in February 2017, when the third stage started, under which every citizen of Russia can receive a hectare.
+According to ARCHK, about 36% of people who want to get a hectare are entrepreneurs and cooperatives who apply for hectares with already existing business plans.
+Men aged 30-35 are the most active: they are 65% of the total number of applicants.
+Entrepreneurs mainly want to conduct a business on hectares for tourism services, including nature tourism, develop recreational areas, engage in hunting and fishing (15% of applicants), agriculture and animal husbandry (21% of applicants).
+50% of the applicants intend to build a house and break up a personal plot.
+The remaining 14% are undecided and have the right to think about the purpose of the plot received during the year.
+The residents of the Far Eastern region are most actively seeking hectares: Primorye, the Republic of Sakha (Yakutia) and the Khabarovsk Territory.
+Among the non-Far Eastern regions, the leaders are Moscow, St. Petersburg, Krasnodar Territory and Sverdlovsk Region.
+So far, ARCHK received more than 85 thousand applications for land plots, and 58 thousand - from February 1, 2017, when the third stage started, within which every resident of Russia can receive a "hectare".

 Khabarovsk Territory is the only entity in the Far East where there is a “minister for hectares”, where the mood of the population is supported by slogans in the spirit of “Be a man - take a hectare”.
 According to Oksana Omelchuk, head of the Autonomous Non-Profit Organization “Center for Support of Social Initiatives“ Open Region ”, the population of the Khabarovsk Territory reacted with enthusiasm to the prospect of settling vacant territories of the region.